Form Energy: History

 Form Energy was founded in 2017 by former head of battery development for Tesla Mateo Jaramillo, MIT professor and battery scientist Yet-Ming Chiang, Ted Wiley, William Woodford and Marco Ferrara.

 In December 2022, the company announced its first manufacturing plant site: 55 acres in Weirton, West Virginia.
 The US$760 million project was expected to employ ~750 workers and to begin initial shipments in 2024.
 The plant's construction will be funded in part by the state of West Virginia with $105 million in surplus tax dollars.

 In January 2023, the eight-state utility Xcel Energy contracted for two systems, at Pueblo, Colorado, and at Becker, Minnesota.
 Each project is to provide 10 megawatts of instantaneous power for up to 100 hours, and store 1 gigawatt-hour.

 In 2024, Form engineered a system that converts powdered iron ore to metallic iron using a low-temperature alkaline solution stimulated by electric current.
 This can be run continuously at high efficiency, and it can be scaled up in smaller increments.

+In 2026, Google contracted Form Energy for a clean energy battery supply agreement to power a data center in Minnesota.